cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

-One thing I've found helpful with deploying Action Mailbox to production is to bite the bullet up front and configure an external service like Amazon S3 for ActiveStorage.
+One thing I've found helpful with deploying Action Mailbox to production is to bite the bullet up front and configure an external service like Amazon S3 for Active Storage.
 Using the disk option can work but if you're app is not running in a single process, it can potentially cause some headaches.

 Here's why.